A four part series… by Letitia Glenn

 We’ll discuss that in the next articles…

-***Also, position of the saddle as well as the shims in relation to your horse’s body are key components.
+***Also, the position of the saddle, as well as the shims in relation to your horse’s body, are key components.
 Be sure your saddle is not placed too far forward.
 Our PLACEMENT guide will help.

 Stay tuned for PART 3 of this 4 part series…

 PRINCIPLE 2 of SHIMMING – ‘Balance Point Position Access’